sanger-pathogens/long-read-ampliseq/README.md

 3. Download the appropriate Dorado installer from the [repo](https://github.com/nanoporetech/dorado#installation).
 The path to the executable will be ```<path to downloaded folder>/bin/dorado```

+4. (Optional) Download the appropriate Dorado model from the [repo](https://github.com/nanoporetech/dorado/#available-basecalling-models)
+    ```
+    # Download all models
+    dorado download --model all
+    # Download particular model
+    dorado download --model <model>
+    ```
+    If a pre-downloaded model path is not provided to the pipeline, the selected model will be downloaded on the fly.

-4. Download the appropriate Clair3 model from the [Rerio repo](https://github.com/nanoporetech/rerio?tab=readme-ov-file#clair3-models) (you will need Python3)
+5. Download the appropriate Clair3 model from the [Rerio repo](https://github.com/nanoporetech/rerio?tab=readme-ov-file#clair3-models) (you will need Python3)

     First clone the repo:
     ```